department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/aws_s3_bucket_setup.md

 ### Review Process

-1. **Request Review**: After submitting the PR, request a review from the DevOps/Platform team.
+1. **Request Review**: After submitting the PR, the DevOps/Platform team (`vsp-operations`) review is automatically required because they are codeowners of the files in the `devops` repo.
 2. **DevOps Review**: A Platform team member will perform an initial review of the PR for consistency and compliance.
 3. **Sanity Check**: Ask for a **sanity check** to verify provisioning details, security settings, and overall configuration consistency.